sxiii/bank-of-ideas/software/fight-fake-science.md

 ### Preface and problem description
 Have you ever encountered a friends, that tells you some conspirological theories?
 * like, "dangerousness" of some new kind of tech (can be any kind)
-* or a friend who's trying to prove that world is controlled by one government (one one reptiloid?)
+* or a friend who's trying to prove that world is controlled by one government (or one reptiloid?)
-* or maybe you had an argue-bet with your friend but never got a chance for safe betting?
+* maybe you had an argue-bet with your friend but never got a chance for safe betting?

 If the answer is yes, you'd probably struggle to bring him to common grounds: science & discussion.
 People tend to believe in crazy things.
 The more crazy thing is, the more people might believe it.

 Information technologies gives us power to spread information, no matter how serious, true or fake it is.

 So we need to deal with this problem.
-I found one way to do it.
+I found a way to do it that seems legit.

 ### Project full description
 Web-based tool where two or more sides meet in the common grounds of real science and proofchecked information.